 CAN BIRTH BE TRAUMATIC?

-Birth is a normal part of the cycle of life.
-Yet birth is certainly capable of becoming our very first trauma.
-This trauma may be extreme, producing obvious injury.
-However, even when a normal birth appears to be completely trauma free, the pressures applied to the infants cranium can still cause some problems.
-The tiny infant is extremely resilient; able to withstand tremendous pressures as we are squeezed through the birth canal, and forced to take our first breath.
-This first breath infuses our tissues with life, and expands our compressed bodies to ready ourselves for the world.
+The tiny infant is extremely resilient; able to withstand tremendous pressures as we are squeezed through the birth canal, and take our first breath.
+Our first breath infuses our tissues with life, and expands our compressed bodies to ready ourselves for the world.
 The infants head (occiput) plays a significant role in opening the birth canal.
 The normal pressures of birth cause the cranial bones to fold over one another.
-The membranes (meninges) and fluid (CSF) surrounding the brain act as a bouyant shock absorber.
+The membranes (meninges) and fluid (CSF) surrounding the brain act as a buoyant shock absorber.
 The nervous system, always attempting to maintain stability under duress, organizes around these forces.
-These protective mechanisms allow for maximum brain capacity and minimize brain trauma.
+These are protective mechanisms that allow for maximum brain capacity and minimal brain trauma.

 THE COMPRESSIVE FORCES OF BIRTH

 Many of the problems commonly experienced in infancy may be caused by the forces of labor and delivery.
-If the compressive forces of birth are too great, the nervous system may become overwhelmed, and the skull bones may not be able to fully re-expand to their normal ease after the birth.
+If the compressive forces of birth are too great, the nervous system may become overwhelmed, and the skull bones may not be able to fully re-expand to their normal state of ease after the birth.
 Some births may not appear at all problematic, but can still produce substantial compression.
 An abnormally quick labor may prove equally overwhelming as one that is long and difficult.
-The newborn may become firmly imprinted by these compressive forces, producing structural imbalances and a variety of symptoms.
+The newborn’s baseline physiology may become firmly affected by these compressive forces, producing structural imbalances, physiologic irritabilities, and a variety of symptoms.
 These symptoms may range from minor variants of “normal” irritabilities to serious pathology.
+A table of common problems associated with birth trauma is provided below.

 - May be necessary to save the life of the newborn.